Éliane Radigue: 1955–1957: Apprenticeship in musique concrète

-Radigue's initial education on electroacoustic music was from composer Pierre Schaeffer, whom she was introduced via radio broadcasts of his music.
-After meeting him in person through a mutual friend, Radigue started her music education under Schaeffer and Pierre Henry at Studio d'Essai de la Radiodiffusion Nationale in Paris on 1955.
+Radigue's initial education on electroacoustic music was from composer Pierre Schaeffer, to whom she was introduced via radio broadcasts of his music.
+After meeting him in person through a mutual friend, Radigue started her music education under Schaeffer and Pierre Henry at Studio d'Essai de la Radiodiffusion Nationale in Paris in 1955.
 At the institution, Radigue was trained on tape music techniques as a part of her education in musique concrète.
 Radigue described the experience of working in the Groupe de Recherche de Musique Concrète as eye-opening, as it introduced her to the idea that any sounds were able to be considered musical.
 However, she also described her early music to be paralleled from the practice as both of her educators disfavored electronic music over musique concrète principles.

 1960s: Tape feedback

 Radigue left Studio d'Essai due to the need to support her children's education.
 As she lost access to studios and equipment, she pursued music education on classical composition, harp, and piano.
 In 1967, Radigue reconnected with Pierre Henry and started to work as his assistant at Studio Apsome.
-During this time, she developed particular interest in tape feedback technique, as it fit her sonic vision of minuscule developments over an extended time.
+During this time, she developed a particular interest in tape feedback technique, as it fit her sonic vision of minuscule developments over an extended time.
 After a year, Radigue resigned and started her professional music career, primarily working within the tape editing medium.

 1970s–1990s: Experiments with synthesizers

 Around 1970, Radigue created her first synthesizer-based music in a studio she shared with Laurie Spiegel on a Buchla synthesizer installed by Morton Subotnick at NYU.
 (Chry-ptus dates from this time.)
 Her goal at this point was to create a slow, purposeful "unfolding" of sound through the use of analogue synthesizers and magnetic tape, with results she felt to be closer to the minimal composers of New York at the time than to the French musique concrète composers who had been her previous allies.
 She experimented with Buchla and Moog synthesizers before finding in the ARP 2500 synthesizer the vehicle she would use exclusively for the next 25 years in forging her characteristic sound, beginning with Adnos I (1974).
-After that work's premiere at Mills College at the invitation of Robert Ashley, a group of visiting French music students spoke to her about Tibetan Buddhism, a subject she found fascinating and began investigating upon her return to Paris.
+After that work's premiere at Mills College at the invitation of Terry Riley, a group of visiting French music students spoke to her about Tibetan Buddhism, a subject she found fascinating and began investigating upon her return to Paris.

+In the 1970s, Radigue was romantically involved with pianist and composer Gérard Frémy.
+Her piece Geelriandre (1972) was dedicated to Frémy, and featured him on prepared piano, one of the rare appearances of the instrument in her catalog.